 Instead of depressing him, the diagnosis gave him a renewed will to live.
 He knew that he may only have a few months, possibly years to live, and this changed his entire perspective.
 As his body began to deteriorate, he made great strides in theoretical physics.
 In the 1960s, Hawking showed that mathematically reversing the creation of black holes explained how the universe could have expanded.

-Today, ALS has forced Stephen Hawking to live in a wheelchair and use a computerized voice synthesizer.
-Despite these limitations, he still jokes around about using the voice synthesizer.
-According to Hawking, “the only trouble is it gives me an American accent”.
+ALS may have forced Stephen Hawking to live in a wheelchair and use a computerized voice synthesizer, but it didn’t damper his bright outlook and sense of humor.
+In fact, he used to joke around about using the voice synthesizer, “the only trouble is it gives me an American accent”.

 Getting the Diagnosis